 Notes: The median price (vertical axis) across 100 simulated runs by period (horizontal axis) is shown for firm 1, in a static Bertrand market in which two firms are selling homogeneous goods.
 The model is parametrized as follows.
-Market demand is Q = 1 if P < 10, zero otherwise.
+Market demand is Q=1 if $P\leq 10$, zero otherwise.
 Marginal cost = 2.
 There are 100 feasible prices equally spaced between 0.1 and 10 inclusive.
 Firms put a zero weight on future profits.
 The model is parametrized as per figure 2.
 See notes therein for further details.

-The influence of these different learning protocols on pricing outcomes can be seen in figure 1.
-Figure 1 shows prices in a market in which two AIAs sell products that are perfect substitutes in Bertrand competition.
-The AIAs do not care about future profits.
+sell products that are perfect substitutes in Bertrand competition.
+The AIs do not care about future profits.
 Marginal costs are constant and equal to 2.
 Nash equilibrium prices are just above marginal costs (just above due to the discreteness in the set of feasible prices).
 The monopoly price is 10.
-When both AIAs employ synchronous learning, they converge to Nash pricing quickly.
-By contrast, when both AIAs employ asynchronous learning they converge to prices that are substantially above marginal costs.
+When both AIs employ perfect synchronous learning, they converge to Nash pricing quickly.
+By contrast, when both AIs employ asynchronous learning they converge to prices that are substantially above marginal costs.

 This paper endeavors to explain why this difference in outcomes occurs and evaluates the extent to which it is a general feature that is robust across a variety of environments.
-In doing so it seeks to contribute to the growing discussion in the economics, legal, and policy literatures on the impact of the adoption of AI pricing algorithms on the competitiveness of markets.5
+In doing so it seeks to contribute to the growing discussion in the economics, legal, and policy literatures on the impact of the adoption of AI pricing algorithms on the competitiveness of markets.6

-We focus on the two extreme cases of asynchronous and synchronous learning in order to make the pricing implications of learning protocols from AI pricing algorithms transparent.
-Much of the academic literature on AI pricing algorithms uses asynchronous updating.6 This seems at odds with how we would expect an AI pricing algorithm to operate in a real market setting as it ignores information which likely would be viewed as helpful.
+We focus on the two extreme cases of asynchronous and perfect synchronous learning in order to make the pricing implications of learning protocols from AI pricing algorithms transparent.
+Much of the academic literature on AI pricing algorithms uses asynchronous updating.7 This seems at odds with how we would expect an AI pricing algorithm to operate in a real market setting as it ignores information which likely would be viewed as helpful.

 Even a simple shopkeeper who sees the demand generated at a given price realizes that this has implications for the demand that would be realized at alternative prices.
 The process of inferring what demand would have been at alternative prices is a synchronous updating process.
-The precision of the shopkeeper's estimates of demand at alternative prices would depend on the information available on the underlying demand system and on whether competitors' prices are observed.
-However, even an understanding that the demand function is downward sloping informs perceptions about the values of taking different actions and, as we confirm in section 5.1, can have dramatic effects on realized prices.
-We expect that a sophisticated AI pricing algorithm would 'understand' that demand slopes downward as well.
-As a result, the view we take in this paper is that actual AI pricing algorithms live on a spectrum with synchronous and asynchronous algorithms at either end, and that the position of any algorithm on the spectrum is determined by the willingness of the firm to invest in algorithmic design, the access the algorithm has to data, and the ability the algorithm provides managers to
+The precision of the shopkeeper's estimates of demand at alternative prices would depend on the information available on the underlying demand system and on whether

-5The policy and legal debates are moving faster than the economic literature.
+6The policy and legal debates are moving faster than the economic literature.
 On the policy side see Competition and Markets Authority (2018), OECD (2017), Sims (2017), and Federal Trade Commission (2018).
-All these references discuss algorithms, and AIA in particular, as potentially facilitating collusive outcomes.
+All these references discuss algorithms, and AI in particular, as potentially facilitating collusive outcomes.
 Margrethe Vestager, the EU Commissioner for Competition, commented in 2018 that "The challenges that automated systems create are very real ...
 If they help companies to fix prices, they really could make our economy work less well for everyone else" (quoted in Hirst (2018)).
+For commentary see Harrington (2018), Schwalbe 2018, Assad et al (2021), and Veljanovski (2022).

-6This is often referred to as "Q-learning."
+7This is often referred to as "Q-learning."
 However in the machine learning (or AI) literature, Q-Learning tends to have a broader meaning that subsumes both asynchronous and synchronous leaning.
 See, for instance, Watkins and Dayan (1992).